Xemko/plants-app/apps/server/readme.md

 ## Installation

-1. Install the latest LTS version of Node.js from the official website: (https://nodejs.org)
+1. Install compatible LTS version of Node.js (18.18.0 +) from the official website: (https://nodejs.org)
 2. Clone this repository to your local machine. (if needed)
 3. Open a terminal and navigate to the project directory.